angrykoala/node-wizardry-book/projects/creating-your-first-project.md

 # Creating Your First Project
 _Remember: With Great Power Comes Great Responsibility_

-Finally, the time has come, lets create something cool.
+The time has come, lets create something cool.
 For this first approach to a Node.js project, we will cover some basics of writing a _web server_ with node.
 As you may know, even if Node.js makes js as versatile as any other language, is commonly applied to web back-end development.

 ## Setting up